ssmirr/appdev-chapters/float.md

 ### rand

-The `rand` method that we met earlier can also accept a `Float` as an argument, in which case it returns a `Float` between 0 and 1.
+The `rand` method that we met earlier can also be called with no arguments, in which case it returns a `Float` between 0 and 1.
 This is very handy for e.g. probabilities.
 Give it a try:

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/float-rand?lite=true"></iframe>